jefedigital/bytebusker/README.md

 # bytebusker

-Some helper functions for repetitive tasks in R, leaning on the tidyverse wherever possible.
+Some helper functions for repetitive modeling tasks in R, leaning on the tidyverse wherever possible.

 -   **bb_boxmatrix** - takes a dataframe and returns a matrix of boxplots of the numeric columns using ggplot2.